 Many travel rewards credit cards will also feature bonuses and promotional offers for certain activities such as reaching an annual spending threshold, adding an additional cardholder or just renewing your card for another year.

-Other travel rewards credit card benefits
+Other benefits of travel credit cards

-Beyond offering points and miles towards award travel, travel rewards credit cards can offer valuable cardholder benefits.
+Beyond offering points and miles towards award travel, travel rewards credit cards can offer valuable cardholder benefits:

-The most expensive premium rewards cards with large annual fees will also offer a membership in airport business lounges programs.
-And all kinds of travel rewards cards can offer travel insurance policies that cover rental cars theft and damage, trip delay/cancellation and lost luggage.
+- Travel insurance: Many travel rewards cards can offer travel insurance policies that cover rental cars theft and damage, trip delay/cancellation and lost luggage.

 What to watch out for